jrossi227/wf-docs/pages/doc/50_releasenotes.md

 Metric information is frequently contained within logs.
 Previously, third-party solutions would be used to extract this information from logs and send it to Wavefront.
 In addition to third-party solutions, the Wavefront Proxy 4.1 now makes this much easier by providing built-in capabilities to parse logs and extract metric information.
 Various approaches are supported, including using Filebeat to monitor log files and transmit log data to the Proxy for parsing.
 Splunk's Universal Forwarder is also supported.

-See <a href="http://www.wavefront.com/monitoring-metamorphosis-create-metrics-log-data-wavefront/" class="jive-link-external-small">Monitoring Metamorphosis: How To Create Metrics from Log Data in Wavefront</a> and <a href="https://community.wavefront.com/docs/DOC-1217" class="jive-link-wiki-small">Sending Log Data Metrics To Wavefront</a>.
+See <a href="http://www.wavefront.com/monitoring-metamorphosis-create-metrics-log-data-wavefront/">Monitoring Metamorphosis: How To Create Metrics from Log Data in Wavefront</a> and [Sending Log Data to Wavefront](sending_log_data.html).

 <span id="external"></span>